sheldyso/sheldyso.github.io/index.md

 ### About me

-For my degree, I am currently studying BSc Applied Artificial Intelligence at the University Of Gloucestershire.
+I am currently studying BSc Applied Artificial Intelligence at the University Of Gloucestershire.
+I am also a Course Representative within the students union which improves my skills and coordination in multiple areas.

 ## Level 4